kyma-project/telemetry-manager/docs/contributor/pocs/otlp-logs.md

 To enable OpenTelemetry based access logs in Istio, execute the following steps:

-1. Deploy log-gateway as described above.
+1. Deploy log-gateway as described in [Setup for Buffering and Backpressure](#setup-for-buffering-and-backpressure).

 2. In the `istio-system` namespace, edit the `istio` ConfigMap and add the following envoyOtelAls extension provider to the extensionProviders list of the service mesh config: